-PAWS has collaborated and supported numerous community agencies in the past, including homeless shelters, women’s shelters, mental health facilities, animal rescue groups, veterinary clinics and more.
-Below are just some of the highlights of this past work.
-For a comprehensive list of agencies we have collaborated with in the past, or to discover if we are able to collaborate with your group, please contact us.
+PAWS has collaborated and supported numerous community agencies, including homeless shelters, women’s shelters, mental health facilities, animal rescue groups, veterinary clinics and more.
+To discuss collaborating with your group, please contact us.

 Did you know that over 70% of domestic violence victims report that their abuser also targeted their pets?
 Animals in violent homes are at risk of ongoing neglect, violence, and mistreatment - but many women’s shelters simply lack the funding and ability to allow their residents to bring their animal companions to safety with them.